Crismorrison/Redstage_master/Redstage/Banner/readme.md

 # Banner Module

-**Banner Module for Magento 2** This module allows you to create and manage content like a banner and display in all pages in top position.
+**Banner Module for Magento 2** This module allows you to create and manage content like a banner, store in database, and display in all pages in top position.